 All contributions will be recorded in accordance with GAAP, with specific attention to standards FASB 116 and 117.
 Contributions are recorded as pledged or received in accordance with FASB 116, and must be credited to the appropriate revenue lines as presented in the annual budget and coded as designated in the organization’s Chart of Accounts.

-Executive Director and accounting firm review all revenues and indicates on the letter or copy of the check how the revenue shall be recognized (as earned/contributed, conditional/unconditional and restricted/unrestricted).
+Executive Director and accounting firm review all revenues and indicate on the letter or copy of the check how the revenue shall be recognized (as earned/contributed, conditional/unconditional and restricted/unrestricted).
 If there is a question or uncertainty about how to recognize a particular contribution, the Executive Director will ensure that the donor is contacted to clarify the intent of the contribution.

 The accountant is responsible for posting revenue to the general ledger in accordance with the determination made by the Executive Director.